dwyl/process-handbook/finances.md

 # Forecasting

 We have yet to develop sophisticated forecasting tools; to do our current forecasting we are using Xero and management accounts.
 FUTRLI is a good forecasting tool we could look into for future use.

+# VAT return

+We are currently on the quarterly VAT scheme.
+This means we must submit a VAT return every 3 months.
+This requires calculating our VAT spent on purchases and VAT received from client payments and calculating our claim total and payment required to be made.
+Our next return is due in early September - these instructions should be updated when this takes place.